big-unibo/dataplatform/doc/hdfs.md

 	hdfs --config $HADOOPCONFDIR namenode

 it registers itself to the JournalNodes.
 Namenodes should be started after journal nodes are up and running.
-Namenodes expose two interfaces:
+Namenodes expose three interfaces:

 -   **rpc-address**
 	 Contains the address to which clients should send RPCs.
 It can be defined in hdfs-site.xml. e.g.